-Random Number Generator critical randao vulnerability
+Random number generator critical randao vulnerability

 Recently, I discovered a 0-day vulnerability in Keybase’s new cryptographic coin-flipper.
 (Don’t worry, it’s been patched.)
 The basic premise of the algorithm is that each user supplies a number to add some entropy to the output, and all of these numbers are combined to produce a pseudo-random result.